john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

       V,,   ..
 ```

 [A Dark Room](https://en.wikipedia.org/wiki/A_Dark_Room) was [reviewed by the New Yorker](http://www.newyorker.com/tech/elements/a-dark-room-the-best-selling-game-that-no-one-can-explain) as a game no one can explain.
 But what does the New Yorker know about gaming?
 (Really.
 I'm asking.)
-The truth is that the game wasn't designed to fit well into your old gaming troupes and genres.
+The truth is that the game wasn't designed to fit into your old gaming troupes and genres.
 It is original and fun, with a lot of unique mechanics.

 The game starts so simply, you might not even think it is a real game.
 You are cold and alone in the dark.
 So you build a fire.
 As time rolls on you have an entire village to defend.
 Or you can abandon them and explore the wilds alone.